Top 9 Activities & Best Things To Do in Port Barton

 Located halfway between Puerto Princesa and El Nido, Port Barton has not experienced the influx of tourism like its more popular neighbors.

-If you are a traveler looking to get off the beaten path and out of the tourist playground, then you cannot miss this Palawan hidden gem.
+If you are looking to get off the beaten path and out of the tourist playground, then you cannot miss this Palawan hidden gem.

-How many days do you need in Port Barton?
+How long should you spend in Port Barton?

-I would say that 2 – 5 days is the ideal amount of time in Port Barton.
+I would say that 3 – 5 days is the ideal amount on your Port Barton itinerary.

 There are many amazing things to do in Port Barton, such as pristine beaches, snorkeling, and waterfalls.